microsoft/pbiworkshops/Data Factory in a Day/README.md

 ## Getting started

 In this lab, you will learn how to create a project task flow and understand the basics of Data Factory experiences.
-This tutorial is designed to provide you with hands-on experience in building and managing data workflows using Microsoft Fabric.
+This tutorial is designed to provide you with hands-on experience in building and managing your solution using Microsoft Fabric.
 By the end of this lab, you will have a foundational understanding of key concepts and tools that are essential for efficient data management and transformation.

 1. First, you will learn how to create a medallion architecture [task flow](https://learn.microsoft.com/fabric/get-started/task-flow-overview) within a workspace.
 The medallion architecture is a design pattern that organizes data into different layers, such as bronze, silver, and gold, to improve data quality and accessibility.
 This task flow will help you understand how to structure and manage your data effectively.